KenjiLoo/train-delivery-algorithm/README.md

 This script is designed to schedule and optimize the delivery of packages using a fleet of trains on a given network of nodes and edges.
 The main functionality is encapsulated in the `Delivery` class, which includes methods for scheduling deliveries, calculating routes, and handling train movements.

+**this code supports data input via console, or you may uncomment the input section to hardcode data

 ## Class and Methods Documentation

 ### `Delivery`